I-LEO-CHAN-I/SemyonPopov/README.md

 - Hello there!
-I am Leo, a guy that just started to learning programming.
+I am Leo, a guy that just started to learning programming for serious.
+- Main programming language for now - C++
 - Real name - Semyon or Simon
 - I am a little stupid, so teach me some things, if you want to.
 - And, as you can see, I bad know English :)